Adriana Vacarezza

 Adriana Vacarezza Etcheverry (born October 8, 1961, in Antofagasta) is a Chilean television and theatre actress.
 She is the sister of the television presenter Marcela Vacarezza.

-Adriana studied theatre at "Escuela de la Pontificia Universidad Católica de Chile".
-Debuted in the telenovela "Los Títeres" directed by Oscar Rodríguez.
-In 2007 joins Chilevisión.
+Adriana studied theatre at Escuela de la Pontificia Universidad Católica de Chile.
+She made her TV acting debut in the telenovela "Los Títeres" (lit: The Puppets) directed by Oscar Rodríguez.
+In 2007 she joined Chilevisión.